Govini2003/Govini2003/README.md

 ---
 ### 🚀 What I Do
-- 🌱 Currently working as an intern Software Engineer at Alphageekx
+- 🌱 Currently working as an intern Software Engineer at Alphageekx.
 - ⚡ **Fun Fact:** I’m obsessed with the color blue 💙 — If I ever build a website, you’ll feel like you’ve just surfed the ocean 🌊 while reading my code! 💻

 ---